Hank Williams Jr.: Personal life

-His daughter Katherine Williams-Dunning, the only one of Williams's five children not to pursue a career in music, died on June 13, 2020, in a car crash at the age of 27.
-His son Shelton performs as Hank Williams III; his other children Holly Williams, Hilary Williams and Sam Williams are also musicians, as is his grandson Coleman Williams (Hank III's son), who performs under the sobriquet "IV."
-His wife, Mary Jane died on Tuesday, March 22, 2022 Mary Jane was 58.
+His daughter Katherine Williams-Dunning, the only one of his five children to not pursue a music career, died in a car crash on June 13, 2020, at age 27.
+His son Shelton performs as Hank Williams III.
+His other children include Holly Williams who is also a musician, Sam Williams, also a musician, as is his grandson Coleman Williams (Hank III's son), who performs under the sobriquet "IV".
+His wife Mary Jane Thomas died on March 22, 2022, aged 58, after complications from a medical procedure.
+On September 9, 2023, Williams married his long-time friend since 2003, Brandi.
+The couple became engaged on Mother's Day earlier that year.

 Politics

-Williams has been politically involved with the Republican Party.
-For the 2000 U.S. Presidential election, he rerecorded his song "We Are Young Country" to "This is Bush–Cheney Country".
-On October 15, 2008, at a rally in Virginia Beach for Republican presidential nominee John McCain, he performed "McCain–Palin Tradition", a song in support of McCain and his running mate, Sarah Palin.
+Williams is a registered Republican and been politically involved with the party for decades.
+In the 2000 U.S. presidential election, he rerecorded his song "We Are Young Country" to "This is Bush-Cheney Country".
+On October 15, 2008, at a rally in Virginia Beach for Republican presidential nominee John McCain, he performed "McCain-Palin Tradition", a song in support of McCain and his running mate, Sarah Palin.
 He has contributed to federal election campaigns, mostly to Republicans, including Michele Bachmann's 2012 presidential campaign.
 However, he has donated to some Democrats in the past, most notably Jim Cooper and John S. Tanner.

-In November 2008, Williams considered a run for the 2012 Republican nomination as a U.S. Senator from Tennessee for the seat held by GOP incumbent Bob Corker, although his publicist said regarding Williams "no announcement has been made".
-Williams, ultimately, did not run.
+In November 2008, Williams considered a run for the 2012 Republican nomination as a U.S. Senator from Tennessee for the seat held by GOP incumbent Bob Corker.
+Williams ultimately decided against it.

+Williams declined to endorse a candidate in the 2016 Republican primary.
+However, he has since voiced support for Donald Trump, and attended an Alabama Crimson Tide football game alongside Trump and Kid Rock in September 2024.